P&G eyes Duracell, Braun in sweeping brand culling -sources

 The company, which also makes Gillette razors and Tide detergent, said this month it would consider selling more than half its brands whose sales have been declining for the past three years, a drastic attempt to revive growth and save costs.

-These brands up for review are estimated to have roughly $900 million (538.12 million pounds) in earnings before interest, tax, depreciation and amortisation (EBITDA) combined, the people said.
+These brands up for review are estimated to have roughly $900 million in earnings before interest, tax, depreciation and amortization (EBITDA) combined, the people said.

 Duracell, the world's No.1 battery business, alone accounts for the majority of the value with estimated EBITDA of around $500 million, according to one person.
 Braun is the next largest brand likely to be shed, with less than $100 million in EBITDA, that person added.